Jump to:

 • Positive expiratory pressure system that can be used with nebulizers to improve atelectasis, secretion clearance, and oxygenation.

-• Continuous positive airway pressure and bi-level positive airway pressure
+• Continuous positive airway pressure (CPAP) and bi-level positive airway pressure (BiPAP)

-• Can be used to provide a deep breath, manage secretions, and provide rest periods to non-intubated patients.
+• Can be used to provide deep breaths, manage secretions and provide rest periods to non-intubated patients.

-• In ALS, this has been shown to improve survival and quality of life measures in >4 hrs per day.
+• In ALS this has been shown to improve survival and quality of life measures in > 4 hours per day.
 3

-7. Patients with tetraplegia from SCI are placed in supine or Trendelenburg position.
+• Patients who are tetraplegic due to SCI are placed in supine or Trendelenburg position.

-• In SCI, the abdominal wall has increased compliance.
-In the upright position, the abdominal contents fall and diaphragm flattens.
-By placing the patients in supine or Trendelenburg position, the effects of gravity will move the abdominal contents upwards toward the diaphragm and have a resultant increase in vital capacity and FEV1 in patients with tetraplegia from SCI.
-8
+• In these patients, the abdominal wall has increased compliance.
+In the upright position the abdominal contents fall, and the diaphragm flattens.
+In the supine or Trendelenburg position the effects of gravity will move the abdominal contents upwards toward the diaphragm and have a resultant increase in vital capacity and FEV1.8

-• Of note, patients with neuromuscular disease may have reduced vital capacity in the supine position, relating to diaphragmatic weakness.
+• Of note, patients with neuromuscular disease may have reduced vital capacity in the supine position, related to diaphragmatic weakness.

-• Goal is to strengthen inspiratory and expiratory musculature that are less affected from the neurological injury.
+• The goal is to strengthen inspiratory and expiratory musculature that are less affected from neurological injury.

 Airway clearance and secretion mobilization

-• Possible complications: hypoxia, hypotension, infection, tracheal mucosal damage, vagal nerve stimulation, increased bronchial mucus production, and patient anxiety and fear of suffocation.
+• Possible complications include hypoxia, hypotension, infection, tracheal mucosal damage, vagal nerve stimulation, increased bronchial mucus production, anxiety, and fear of suffocation.

-• Clears retained secretions and reduces the risk of respiratory complications and the need for bronchoscopy.
+• Clears retained secretions, reduces the risk of respiratory complications and the need for bronchoscopy.

-• Contraindications include bullous emphysema, susceptibility to pneumothorax and pneumomediastinum, and recent barotrauma.
+• Contraindications include bullous emphysema, susceptibility to pneumothorax or pneumomediastinum and recent barotrauma.

-• Tapping on different areas of the chest with a cupped hand to help mobilize secretions
+• Tapping on different areas of the chest with a cupped hand may help to mobilize secretions.

 • Passive positioning techniques that utilize gravity to help move secretions from the peripheral pulmonary regions to the main airway.

-• Chest compressions that are specifically coordinated to a patient’s’ breathing that results in a significant increase in expiratory peak airflow and helps move secretions from the lower lung fields.
+• Chest compressions that are specifically coordinated to a patient’s’ breathing that results in a significant increase in expiratory peak airflow.
+It can also help move secretions from the lower lung fields.

 Non-invasive Ventilation